 We use Trello as an internal ticketing system to keep track of ongoing business tasks.
 We might link client cases from the chat system or billing related information there as well.
 See Atlassian Cloud Terms.

 Account profile pictures

-We are sending a hash of your e-mail address to the Gravatar service to see if you have an Account over there.
-When you have, we are displaying your profile picture from over there, when not a unique generic profile icon will be displayed.
+We send a hash of your e-mail address to the Gravatar service to see if you have an Account over there.
+If you have, we display your profile picture from over there; if not, a unique generic profile icon will be displayed.
 See Gravatar Terms.

-We are employing a tax agency called Ecovis, as well as potentially other accountants to helps us with financial accounting.
+We employ a tax agency called Ecovis, as well as potentially other accountants to help us with financial accounting.
 Naturally, these service providers have reading access to billing related data and invoices.
-Billing related data, like invoices, are stored with Google Drive (see above).
+Billing related data, like invoices, are stored with Google Drive (Google Apps for Business).